seuchoi/autoMR/README.md

 #### --expfile: exposure file
 Input file for exposure.
 Please use the output from step1.
 The file name will be "yourexposurename"_match_clump.tsv
 #### --expvariables: variable names used in the MR analysis in exposure file
-5 colum names are reuqires 1) varid 2)beta 3)standard error 4) coded allele 5) noncoded allele
+5 colum names are reuqires 1) varid 2)beta 3)standard error 4) coded allele 5) noncoded allele.
 ie, --expvariables=varid,BETA,SE,ALLELE1,ALLELE0
 #### --outfile: outcome files
 Input file for outcome.
 Please use the output from step1.
 The file name will be "youroutcomename"_match_clump.tsv
 #### --outvariables: variable names used in the MR analysis in outcome file
-5 colum names are reuqires 1) varid 2)beta 3)standard error 4) coded allele 5) noncoded allele
+5 colum names are reuqires 1) varid 2)beta 3)standard error 4) coded allele 5) noncoded allele.
 ie, --outvariables=varid,Effect,StdErr,Allele1,Allele2
 #### --ressultfile: result filename
 R object will be your result.
 Please use the yourresultfilename.RData